 For the experiment, the optical image database already recorded is used [5, 4, 6, 7, 2, 3].
 Results shown here are obtained from the first recorded path.
+As in other experiments, the first walk is used for training and the remaining 5 for testing.
+The sample path contains 11 relevant positions, that will be the number of associations stored in the memories.

-The code for the KS-FAM was provided by prof. Peter Sussner.
+The code for the KS-FAM was provided by prof. Peter Sussner1.